nodeSolidServer/node-solid-server/README.md

 - `npm run ldp-webid`: run ldnode with SSL and WebID+TLS enabled (remember it runs in HTTPS)
 - `npm run ldp-ssl`: same as the above without WebID+TLS support

-### Package scripts

-There are some scripts in the [package.json](https://github.com/linkeddata/ldnode/blob/master/package.json):

-- `npm start`: starts a very basic ldnode with default configs
-- `npm run ldp-webid`: run ldnode with SSL and WebID+TLS enabled (remember it runs in HTTPS)
-- `npm run ldp-ssl`: same as the above without WebID+TLS support

 ## Tests

 The tests assume that there is a running ldnode.